STREETS & SIDEWALKS

 What is your response time for filling potholes, and why is it sometimes not met?

 Picture of pothole on a streetGenerally, the response time is within 24-48 hours.
 However, during harsh winter seasons where streets may have hundreds of potholes, this time frame may not always be met due to several reasons.
 Potholes on the side of the road can be repaired by the City, but some defects require a longer-term fix.
-Some potholes may be on state-owned streets, but IDOT has their own procedures.
+Some potholes may be on state-owned streets, wherein IDOT has their own procedures.
 Emergency repairs may be made when public safety is at risk.

 Why are there so many potholes during the winter and spring?